 Only a few studies, \textit{e.g.}, \cite{Rosabal.2024}, have explored the potential of RIS-equipped transmitters in WET-enabled settings, which motivates our work.
 In fact, the focus of \cite{Samaiyar.2023,Jamali.2021,Bereyhi.2020} is on wireless information transmission and therefore the obtained insights are not extensible to WET.
 Unlike \cite{Rosabal.2024}, we adopt an intelligent transmitting (refracting) surface (ITS) to avoid the blockage problems caused by the feeder structure, albeit at the expense of a slight increase in insertion losses at the surface.
 Notably, the procedures herein presented are extensible to the architecture in which the surface operates in the reflecting mode and only the performance results may differ.

 In this work, we aim at minimizing the power consumption of an ITS-equipped PB, with multiple RF chains, charging a network of single-antenna IoT devices.
 To this end, we formulate a jointly optimization problem over the ITS's phase shifter configuration and the feeders' digital precoder, under the practical assumption that each RF chain is terminated with a Doherty high-power amplifier (HPA).
 Therefore, our problem accounts for the intrinsic nonlinearities of the HPAs, the constant modulus constraints on the passive phase shifters, and the highly nonlinear minimum received power at the devices.
 Our contributions are as follows: \begin{itemize} \item We characterize the power consumption of the ITS-equipped PB using multiple RF chains.
 To this end, we account for the nonlinearities of the HPA driving the feeder antennas, the control power required to operate the ITS, and the inherent losses in the air interface between the feeder and the ITS. \item We formulate a nonconvex power minimization problem to satisfy a target received power at the IoT devices.
-To tackle the problem's complexity, we apply successive convex approximation (SCA) transforming the original problem into a series of convex subproblems jointly optimizing the feeders' digital precoder and the ITS phase shifter configuration. \item We propose an initialization algorithm to address the sensitivity of the SCA method to the initial guess.
-To achieve this, the initialization algorithm divides the PB into a collection of single-RF chain virtual transmitters, each illuminating a distinct, nonoverlapping subset of the ITS.
-It then explores different virtual transmitter-to-device associations and selects the one that minimizes the input power required at the HPAs.
-Simulation results demonstrate the effectiveness of the proposed algorithm in balancing convergence speed and solution quality. \item We illustrate the effectiveness of the proposed PB architecture in terms of complexity and power consumption compared with digital and hybrid analog-digital beamforming implementations.
-More specifically, we show the advantages of the ITS-equipped PB in scaling the number of transmit antennas. \item We show the impact of the geometry of the PB on the channel propagation conditions.
-Specifically, we illustrate that a nonuniform power distribution in the ITS can cause a device to operate in the near- or far-field of the ITS, even with the same physical aperture of the ITS. \end{itemize}
+To tackle the problem's complexity, we transform the objective and constraints to ensure efficient application of the successive convex approximation (SCA) framework.
+This allows us to re-cast the original problem into a series of convex subproblems jointly optimizing the feeders' digital precoder and the ITS phase shifter configuration. \item We propose an initialization algorithm to address the sensitivity of the SCA method to the initial guess.
+Such procedure divides the PB into single-RF chain virtual transmitters, each illuminating a distinct, nonoverlapping subset of the ITS.
+It then explores different virtual transmitter-to-device associations and selects the one that minimizes the power consumption of the HPAs.
+Results demonstrate the effectiveness of the proposed algorithm in balancing convergence speed and solution quality. \item We illustrate improvements in complexity and power consumption of the ITS-equipped PB compared with digital and hybrid analog-digital beamforming implementations.
+Results confirm that the ITS-equipped PB architecture achieves superior performance across different hardware configurations, highlighting its effectiveness as a practical solution for implementing energy-efficient beamforming. \item We show the impact of the geometry of the PB on the channel propagation conditions.
+Specifically, we illustrate that nonuniform power distribution across the ITS can cause a device to operate in the near- or far-field region, even when the ITS has the same physical aperture. \end{itemize}